 Our school's site code is: rpthedi2

-Your child’s username and password can be found in their homework book.
+Your child’s username and password will be sent home.

 Following on from previous success, Year 5 will be using SPaG.com to aide the children in learning Spelling, Punctuation and Grammar.
 This website is enjoyable for the children and we have found it to be highly effective!
 SPaG.com homework will be set by the class teacher and children will be told on a Monday if they have SPaG.com homework to complete.